kafr007/TheLostJedi/README.md

 # TheLostJedi

-This is a quizapplication about lightsaber combat.
+This is a quizapplication for Android about lightsaber combat.